ec-europa/europa-component-library/docs/Migrating-v4.md

 ECL4 introduces new ways to customize the look and feel of elements, by changing styles and component display

-### Using CSS variables
+### Using CSS custom properties

-The easiest way to change the look and feel of ECL is by using the provided CSS variables.
+The easiest way to change the look and feel of ECL is by using the provided CSS custom properties.
 They are provided for most common styles values.
-You can find the full list of global CSS variables in the file `src/themes/[your_theme]/_custom-properties.scss`.
+You can find the full list of global CSS custom properties in the file `src/themes/[theme_name]/_custom-properties.scss`.
+This is in the `@ecl/[theme_name]` package.

-Variables provided:
+Custom properties provided:

 - colors
 - spacing
 - typgraphy
 - shadow

-By default, these variables take values from the SASS variables.
-You can freely override any variable you want in a custom CSS file loaded after ECL one.
+By default, these custom properties take values from the SASS variables.
+You can freely override any custom properties you want in a custom CSS file loaded after ECL one.

 Example: